 StorSimple 8100 and 8600 migration to Azure File Sync

 The StorSimple 8000 series is represented by either the 8100 or the 8600 physical, on-premises appliances and their cloud service components.
-It's possible to migrate the data from either of these appliances to an Azure File Sync environment.
-Azure File Sync is the default and strategic long-term Azure service that StorSimple appliances can be migrated to.
+StorSimple 8010 and 8020 virtual appliances are also covered in this migration guide.
+It's possible to migrate the data from either of these appliances to Azure file shares with optional Azure File Sync.
+Azure File Sync is the default and strategic long-term Azure service that replaces the StorSimple on-premises functionality.

 The StorSimple 8000 series will reach its end of life in December 2022.
 It's important to begin planning your migration as soon as possible.
 This article provides the necessary background knowledge and migration steps for a successful migration to Azure File Sync.